| Written by Mark Buzinkay

 Innovation

 Furthermore, "What gets measured is what gets done" is an old maxim that is still true today.
-Operational performance objectives explain and focus long term goals and strategic objectives; they also draw people's attention to what counts, what matters, and what is important.
+Operational performance objectives explain and focus on long-term goals and strategic objectives; they also draw people's attention to what counts, what matters, and what is important.
 Interestingly, operational performance objectives fuel creativity by standardising the outcome rather than micromanaging every detail.
 If you don't tell people what to do but where you want to be, they will develop innovative ideas on how to reach the goal.
 By setting the desired outcome in terms of a clear operational goal, team members are free to come up with ideas to achieve the desired effect.

 Accountability